-- According to Current Clinical Guidelines: 56-61 - Support the use of the immunomodulators with respect to their Food and Drug Administration (FDA)-approved indications. - o No one agent is preferred over another. - Other Key Facts: - There are no generic biologic agents. - Dosing frequency and route of administration vary between products. - Currently none of the agents available may be administered via oral route. - Several agents require intravenously (IV) infusion administration (infliximab, tocilizumab) and are not conducive to self-administration.
-A loading- dose of abatacept is recommended to be administered IV, but can be given subcutaneously if the patient is not able to received IV infusion. - Anakinra is administered subcutaneously (SC), but requires more frequent daily administration. - Anakinra is the only FDA-approved agent for neonatal-onset multisystem inflammatory disease.
+- According to Current Clinical Guidelines: 13-29 - o Support the use of the immunomodulators with respect to their Food and Drug Administration (FDA)-approved indications. - No one agent is preferred over another. - Other Key Facts: - There are no generic biologic agents.
+0 - Dosing frequency and route of administration vary between products.
+0 - Currently none of the agents available may be administered via oral route. - Infliximab is administered intravenously and is the only agent in the class that is not available for subcutaneous administration.
+A loading- dose of abatacept is recommended to be administered IV, but can be given subcutaneously if the patient is not able to received IV infusion. - Anakinra is administered subcutaneously (SC), but requires more frequent daily . administration. - Intravenous formulation of golimumab and subcutaneous formulation of tocilizumab are only indicated in the treatment of rheumatoid arthritis. - Anakinra is the only FDA-approved agent for neonatal-onset multisystem inflammatory 0 disease.